People at the US Capitol riot are being identified and losing their jobs

 Rick Saccone, a former Pennsylvania state representative, shared images on his Facebook page of himself outside the Capitol.
 Saint Vincent College, where Saccone served as an adjunct professor, immediately began an investigation, according to Michael Hustava, the institution's Senior Director of Marketing and Communications.

 "As a result of that investigation, Dr. Saccone has submitted and we have accepted his letter of resignation, effective immediately.
-He will no longer be associated with Saint Vincent College in any capacity," Hustava said in a statement provided to CNN.
+He will no longer be associated with Saint Vincent College in any capacity," Hustava said in a statement.

-"I decided to resign for the betterment of the school," Saccone told the Tribune-Review, a news outlet in Western Pennsylvania, about his departure.
-"I've been there 21 years.
-I didn't want all this terrible media kerfuffle to tarnish the school.
-I decided it would be better if I just resigned."

-Saccone, who posted videos from among the crowd on the grounds outside the Capitol building, stated in a Facebook post that everyone around him was "involved in peaceful, first amendment assembly."

 (0) comments